oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 is how both fit in one graph.
 FL2VA has no reference-audio path, so it re-rolls the speaker on every beat — never use it for a beat with dialogue.

-**Turbo LoRA, present but bypassed.** The graph ships a 4-step turbo LoRA node, off by default: at 4 steps the audio path clips and gets noisy, so full-step (20-step) sampling is the default.
-The graph's own note recommends un-bypassing at **8 steps** (not 4) with the `euler` sampler — about 2.5x faster than the default and usable, though slightly below 20-step quality.
+**No turbo LoRA.** The 4-step turbo LoRA is about 2.5x faster but clips and noises the audio path, which is this template's headline feature, so it is not installed and full-step (20-step) sampling is the only shipped path — H3's built-in 12-video / 3-audio sigma-shift defaults, which the official templates rely on, apply.
+The how-to note says how to add the LoRA by hand (download into `models/loras/`, add a `LoraLoaderModelOnly` after the model switch inside the subgraph, `steps` 8) for roughly 2.5x speed at a real cost in audio quality.

 **Size.** Default is **672×1184 at 0.8 MP / 9:16, 24 fps**, 12 s beats (5–15 s range).
 A 1.0 MP
 setting is available, capping at H3's native 768×1344 — the model's 768 px short edge is the